If your story does not serve you anymore, and you think you can’t change – read my story! If I did it, anyone could do it!

 Eventually, my dad moved to New York.
 By that time, I was hooked on alcohol, cigarettes and my fast and furious slide towards the rock-bottom.
 While the gap in my soul became larger with every bite.

-Growing Up in USSR.
+Growing Up in USSR

 I’ve had many thrills since the age of 12.
 At the same time, Mikhail Gorbachev became a president of the USSR.
 Gorbachev introduced glasnost or political openness.
 Glasnost eliminated traces of Stalinist repression.
 Like, banning of books and the omnipresent secret police.

 It was perfect for me as I was a voracious reader with a curious mind (even though I’ve done horribly bad in school).
-When I wasn’t drinking, I’ve spend hours reading about philosophy, art, history, Soviet repression, mysticism, and Sufism.
+When I wasn’t drinking, I’ve spent hours reading about philosophy, art, history, Soviet repression, mysticism, and Sufism.
 I believe this expanded my conscience and saved my brain cells damaged by alcohol.

 One of the other perks was that Gorbachev believed in private initiative and innovation.
 As a result, the individuals and cooperatives were allowed to own businesses for the first time since the 1920’s!
-Consequently, night clubs and fancy hotels were popping up everywhere.
+Consequently, nightclubs and fancy hotels were popping up everywhere.

 However, high-ranking members of the government put Gorbachev under the house In August of 1991.